martinpelli/jsonschema_form/README.md

     - **ui:description**: Sometimes it's convenient to change the description of a field.
 This will be shown as a Text widget above the field.
     - **ui:help**: Provides a brief description under the field for helping de user.
     - **ui:readonly**: If the field is an input and readonly is true then the input can't be modified.
     - **ui:options**: Defines options to be used for the given key, for instance: if options is { removable: false } then this indicates user can't delete items from array.
+See [UiOptons] enum class to see all available options.
+    - **ui:maxLines**: Indicates the maximum amount of lines that a TextFormField can have, this is only useful when [ui:widget] is text.
+If this value is null then 1 is used as default.
+If 0 is provided this value is infinite, which means that user can add as much lines as he wants
+    - **ui:order**: Defines the order in which fields should be displayed
+    - **ui:showArrayTitles**: If the jsonSchema type is array, this property is true by default.
+Pass false if you want to avoid a title with a divider on each array item.

 ### TODOs:
 - Add AllOf and AnyOff support to Json Schema
 - Widgets need to be reused in OneOf
 - Support referencing for reusable form definitions
 - Localize error messages
-- Improve Camera.
-There is a bug when building a preview.
-- Don’t rebuild the whole form when using dependencies but instead rebuild the specific field.
-- Default values may be replacing formData default values
 - upDown widget is not correctly implemented yet
 - Live Demo to showcase the package